Driving Iceland’s Golden Circle: My Recommended Route

 This rift between the North American and Euroasian tectonic plates is one of the top-rated dive and snorkel sites in the world.
 It’s the only place on earth you can dive (or snorkel) between tectonic plates, so it truly is a once-in-a-lifetime experience.

 The water is just above freezing and stays 2-4ºC / 35-37ºF all year round.
 Thankfully, the tour companies provide drysuits, which should keep you pretty warm.
-Being that the water originates at the Langjökull glacier and filters through volcanic rock, it is incredibly clear.
-We’ve heard that visibility is virtually limitless!

 Good to know: It used to be possible to dive in the Silfra Fissure without much scuba experience.
 However, recent regulations have made it so divers must possess either a dry suit certification or have 10 logged drysuit dives within the last two years.

-Our personal experience: Diving (or snorkeling) in the Silfra Fissure has been on our bucket list for years, but during our first trip to Iceland we were on an incredibly tight budget.
+Diving (or snorkeling) in the Silfra Fissure has been on our bucket list for years.
+During our first trip to Iceland, we were on an incredibly tight budget.
 Being that this is definitely a splurge activity, we didn’t include it in our itinerary.
-And on our second trip to Iceland, I was 6-months pregnant which barred me from participating.
-Next time we’re in Iceland, we’re definitely going!

 Geysir on the Golden Circle Iceland